Budget Process in a Nutshell

 Votes do not occur in the Senate until all debate on a matter is completed and all amendments have been offered.
 Consequently, opponents of a particular measure can block it by engaging in extended debate or continuing to offer amendments.
 The “filibuster” is simply the continuation of debate and amendments to prevent a vote.

-The only way to stop a filibuster in the Senate is by limiting debate and amendments with a procedure known as “cloture,” which requires 60 votes.
+The only way to stop a filibuster in the Senate is by limiting debate and amendments with a procedure known as “cloture,” which requires 60 votes (for consideration of legislation, but not nominations).
 In recent years, filibusters have been threatened more and more frequently, leading to the presumption that major legislation requires the support of 60, not 51 Senators.

 In addition, the Byrd Rule bars reconciliation provisions that would increase deficits beyond the 10-year “budget window.”
-This is particularly significant for tax cuts, which violate the Byrd Rule unless they are fully paid for, or expire at the end of 10 years.
-For a detailed explanation of the Byrd Rule, see: http://fedweb.com/reconciliation-byrd-rule/.
+This is particularly significant for tax cuts, which violate the Byrd Rule unless they are fully paid for or expire at the end of 10 years.
+For a detailed explanation of the Byrd Rule, see: govbudget.com/reconciliation-germaneness-and-the-byrd-rule/.

 The New Fiscal Year and Continuing Resolutions